JuliaHealth/NeuroAnalyzer.jl/README.md

 Pkg.instantiate()
 ```

+There are two branches of NeuroJ.jl:
+- stable: released once per month, recommended
+- devel: a rolling release model

 ## Requirements

 Julia version ≥ 1.0 is required.
 Julia [current stable version](https://julialang.org/downloads/#current_stable_release) is recommended, as NeuroJ.jl is only tested against it.